 An arraignment is a defendant’s first official appearance in court after the defendant’s case has been presented to the grand jury.
 At the arraignment, the defendant will enter an initial plea to the court.
 If a defendant is unable to afford an attorney, the court may appoint the defendant an attorney at his or her arraignment.

 I’m being offered probation if I enter a guilty plea to a misdemeanor.
 Should I go ahead and plead guilty without an attorney?

 No. You should always consult an attorney before you enter a guilty plea to any criminal charge.
 Many types of criminal charges carry extra penalties you may not be aware of.
 Drug convictions can suspend your driver’s license.
 A domestic violence charge can prevent you from owning a firearm.
 The issue of probation or incarceration is only one of many issues that can result from a criminal conviction.
 In most situations, you cannot appeal the sentence resulting from a guilty plea.
 Therefore, you should consult a qualified criminal defense professional before taking such a big step on your own.

 If I’m stopped for a DUI, should I take the breath test?

-I’ve been arrested for DUI, and they took my laminated license.
+I’ve been arrested for DUI, and law enforcement took my laminated license.
 Can I still drive until I go to court?

 Maybe.
-In most circumstances, the arresting officer will provide the driver with an administrative license suspension notice that allows the driver to continue to drive for a certain amount of time – usually 30 days.
+In most circumstances, the arresting officer will provide the driver with an administrative license suspension notice that allows the driver to continue to drive for a certain amount of time – usually, this will last for 30 days.
 In some situations, the driver’s privileges to drive are suspended immediately upon arrest.
 Carefully read any paperwork you received at the time of your arrest, and it should explain the status of your driving privileges.

 This is the first time I’ve been arrested for DUI.
 Will I have to serve jail time?